CSA - Certified Solution Architect

 Backend Security Group

-• Allow Security Group Frontend for port 8080/tcp
+• Allow traffic from the Frontend Security Group on port 8080/tcp

-• Allow Security Group Backend for port 8080/tcp *
+• Allow traffic from the Backend Security Group on port 8080/tcp *

-*) without this rule, backend instances cannot access each other on 8080
+*… Enables backend instances to communicate with each other on port 8080

 VIDEO